stiantha/DevTools/client/public/pages/about.md

 ### Project Structure

-The project consists of client and server directories, each with their own `.gitignore` and `package.json` files.
+The project consists of client and server directories.
 The `client` directory holds frontend code, including `.env` files.
 The `server` directory contains backend code.